18 books with the most unusual narrators

 Narrator: A murder victim

-In this 2002 novel, a girl is raped and murdered, and narrates her family’s struggle to cope from her isolated, personal heaven.
+In this 2002 novel, a girl is raped and murdered in a small town in Pennsylvania.
+She narrates her family's struggle to cope from her isolated, personal heaven.

 Jacob's Folly, Rebecca Miller